Oscar Ramón Nájera

 Oscar Ramón Nájera (born 12 December 1950) is a Honduran politician.
 He currently serves as deputy of the National Congress of Honduras representing the National Party of Honduras for Colón.

+International Sanctions

+On April 26, 2021, the UK's Foreign Office announced personal restrictions against Najera under the Global AntiCorruption Sanctions Regime, making him subject to a travel ban and an asset freeze, citing his alleged involvement in significant corruption and facilitation of drug trafficking.